ahoaglandnu/election2020/index.md

 A population of 100,000,000 has similar sample size requirements, 784 and 1,537 respectively.
 As you look at polling coming in, you see sample sizes near 1,000 or if you average all the polling sample sizes of a state it is also near 1,000, thus a 3% margin of error for the weighted average of state polls.

+You can read more about sample sizes [here](https://www.research-advisors.com/tools/SampleSize.htm).
+The lookup table for required sample sizes is one I have used since grad school.

 **Monte Carlo Simulation for Probabilities**

 I know upfront I said we are not forecasting a winner and that is still the case.
-In order to make the state labels easier to understand, We take the weighted averages and 3% margin of error to determine the probability a candidate can win a state _without_ any undecided voter support.
+In order to make the state labels easier to understand, we use the weighted averages and 3% margin of error to determine the probability a candidate can win a state _without_ any undecided voter support.

 The margin of error gives us a range of what the actual number could be.
-For example, a candidate is polling at 50% with a 4% margin of error.
-That means the actual number would be within this range.
+For example, let's say a candidate is polling at 50% with a 4% margin of error.
+That means the actual number would be within this range below.

 ![range of poll](https://raw.githubusercontent.com/ahoaglandnu/election/master/images/ex1.png)

+When we do the same for the competitor, then we can see who may be winning the race.
 A **Safe State** for a candidate would look like this

 ![safe](https://raw.githubusercontent.com/ahoaglandnu/election/master/images/ex12.png)

+Unfortunately, there are a number of races where the margin of error will overlap.
 **Likely and Leaning States** are where we have our first potential area for misinterpretation

 ![confusion](https://raw.githubusercontent.com/ahoaglandnu/election/master/images/ex7.png)

-Would we say one candidate is in the lead?
-Is it safe to assume this will be the outcome?
-No.

 This is why we introduce random error within the range.
-Using a random number generator for each candidate, we can get a result like this.
+Using a random number generator for each candidate, we can get a result from a simulation that looks like this below.

 ![single sim](https://raw.githubusercontent.com/ahoaglandnu/election/master/images/ex8.png)